HananoshikaYomaru/sharp-js/README.md

 Compared to Sharp, this library has some limitations:

-1. **WebP Decoding** - ImageScript cannot decode WebP files directly.
-You'll need to convert WebP to PNG/JPEG first using Sharp or another tool for input processing.
+1. **WebP Encoding** - image-js cannot encode WebP files.
+WebP encoding requests will fallback to PNG format.
+WebP decoding is supported.

 2. **EXIF Auto-orientation** - Automatic EXIF orientation correction is not supported.